uga-libraries/format-report/documentation/department_narrative_report_instructions.md

     1. Click on the chart and then the Plus to get “Chart Elements”
     2. Mouse over Axes to make the arrow appear, click on it, and then click More Axis Options
     3. Click on the bar chart icon and click Axis Options to get the Bins list
-    4. Select a Bin width of a small number (2 or 3)
+    4. Select a Bin width of a small number (1-3)
 11. Also in the Chart Elements, check data labels to get counts per bin.
 12. Change the chart title to "Number of formats in an AIP"

 Also update the numbers in the second paragraph:
 * The total number of AIPs